top of page

 This is the walk we actually did.
 We started at My Henry Bridge and walked past Deepwater Point to Canning Bridge.
 We crossed over Canning Bridge and explored underneath where we discovered the artwork and colourful slogans.

 We then took the dual use pathway on the eastern riverbank back to Mt Henry Bridge where we really enjoyed the experience of crossing this longer than expected bridge.
-The actual walk along the eastern side was marred by the noise from the freeway so I probably wouldn't do this again on foot - maybe by bike.
+The actual walk along the eastern side was marred by traffic noise from the freeway so I probably wouldn't do this again on foot - maybe by bike.

 The loop walk is around 7km and will take upwards of 90 minutes.
 We took just under 2 hours but spent a bit of time looking around.